pharmpy/pharmpy/docs/tools.rst

     res = read_results('path/to/results.json')
     res.summary_models

-It is also possible to read in models from the tool database via the :py:func:`pharmpy.tools.retrieve_models` function.
+It is also possible to read in models from the :ref:`tool_database` via the :py:func:`pharmpy.tools.retrieve_models` function.

 Metadata
 ~~~~~~~~